solana-foundation/solana-improvement-documents/proposals/0191-enable-transaction-loading-failure-fees.md

 The transaction must pay transaction fees, and if present, the nonce must be advanced.

-Constraints must be checked before committing transactions and voting.
-It is reccomended that the constraints are checked before transaction execution, in order to avoid unnecessary computation.
+Constraints SHOULD be checked for each transaction before execution to avoid unnecessary computation.
+If a constraint violating transaction is executed, the constraints MUST be checked BEFORE committing transaction changes.

 The `TransactionError` variants do not need to change from their current values.
 This proposal only changes how the validator handles these errors.